| L’IMPRESSIONNISTE |

 Sunday, Day 1 – Fleurey sur Ouche

-Guests are met at our meeting point in Paris and transferred by private chauffeured minibus to the elegant l'Impressionniste.
+Crew meet the guests at the meeting point in Paris and then transferred by private chauffeured minibus to the Hotel Barge l’Impressionniste.
 A champagne reception welcomes you on board and the opportunity to meet the captain and crew.
-Then enjoy your first dinner on board.
+Enjoy your first dinner on board.

 Monday, Day 2 – Fleurey-sur-Ouche to Sainte Marie-sur-Ouche